VerwimpEli/project_wit/cpp/README.md

 #### Compile & build on windows
 _Unless somebody can compile SuiteSparse on windows, the fast UmfLUSolver is linux only.
 Test fails can be compiled in the same way as the main program.
 Replace CXX by favorite compiler._
-- `CXX -O3 -Wall -I./dependencies/eigen/ -I./src/ -o apps/main_win main.cpp MMASolver.cpp util.cpp BoundaryCondition.cpp`
+- `CXX -O3 -Wall -I./dependencies/eigen/ -I./src/ -o apps/main_win src/main.cpp src/MMASolver.cpp src/util.cpp src/BoundaryCondition.cpp`

 ### Main programs
 _Note: run programs from within apps folder.
 Else the results won't be stored correctly_